Money help if your universal credit is sanctioned

 If you are refused a hardship payment

 You can ask for a formal review of the decision.
-This called a mandatory reconsideration.
+The DWP call this a mandatory reconsideration.